-To that end, the following guide was prepared to answer questions you might have regarding the transition to online learning and its impact on your Spring 2020 coursework.
-If you still have questions/concerns after reading guide below, please reach out directly to your professors (for course-specific information) or Temple Rome staff members AJ Fitzgerald and Mary Conran (for general assistance).
+In an effort to clearly articulate the nature of these transformations, we have prepared the following guide to answer questions you might have about completing online coursework at Temple University Rome.
+If you still have questions/concerns after reviewing the guide below, please reach out directly to your professors (for course-specific information) or Temple Rome staff members AJ Fitzgerald and Mary Conran (for general assistance).

 CANVAS | ZOOM | VOICE THREAD

-In general, this is what you should expect as your coursework transitions to an online learning model:
+In general, this is what you should expect from your online course with Temple University Rome:

 For general advice and guidelines on what it takes to become an effective online learner, check out the Online Student’s Manual for Success at learnhowtobecome.org.